wenlin506/eCPG-protein-genes/README.md

-Accumulating NGS expression datasets suggest that protein-coding genes produce numerous alternatively spliced transcripts.
-However, this observation might be overestimated in short-read sequencing data, which often cannot accurately resolve distinct spliced isoforms and introduce ambiguity.
-Resolving tissue-specific expression profiles is crucial to identify bona fide translated peptide products.
-In this study, we identified the most highly expressed protein-coding transcripts in respective protein-coding genes by using the long-read GSE192955 dataset to better assess the dominant transcript isoforms.
-Using this nanopore sequencing GSE192955 long-read dataset from 30 normal human tissues, we identified 18,094 dominantly expressed representative protein-coding transcripts (Ref-Tx) from 18,557 human genes.
-Comparison with MANE-select transcripts revealed that 14,546 Ref-Tx transcripts matched those in the MANE-select dataset.
-Despite tissue / sample variations and other confounding factors (sequencing depth and annotations), GSE192955 long-read dataset has more Rank1 Ref-Tx and agrees better with MANE.
-Similar patterns were observed when Ref-Tx were compared with functional APPRIS annotations.
-Given the importance of tissue-specific expression profiles for protein-coding transcripts, we developed an expression visualization bioinformatic tool (eCPG).
-This webtool integrates the extensive expression information from 30 normal human tissues as well as from the GTEx project, which is designed to interrogate the dominant protein-coding transcripts.
+Protein-coding genes in eukaryotic genome often produce alternatively spliced transcripts.
+This observation is intensified with accumulating short-read NGS sequencing data, however, there are issues in the accurate spliced isoforms expression profiles.
+Furthermore, identifying authentic translated peptide products requires tissue-specific transcript expression profiles.
+In the current study, we utilized the long-read GSE192955 dataset to identify the most abundantly expressed protein-coding transcripts isoforms.
+This dataset derived from 30 normal human tissues, discovered 18,094 highly expressed representative protein-coding transcripts (Ref-Tx) from a total of 18,557 human protein-coding genes.
+14,546 Ref-Tx transcripts corresponded with annotated MANE-select transcripts.
+Comparing with the previous GTEx datsets, the GSE192955 long-read dataset exhibits more Rank1 Ref-Tx discovery and enhanced MANE-select transcript concordance.
+We also developed a bioinformatics tool for expression visualization on the protein-coding genes from 30 normal human tissues.
+There are few python scrips utilized for the expression data processing and gene annotation.
+Script1: Processing all MANE annotated genes from GSE192955 dataset.
+Script2: Extracting GSE192955 unique transcripts (not observed in the GTEx V8 short-read dataset).
+Script3: Parsing GSE192955 expression dataset into 30 tissue types.

+Data files used for python scripts:
+data1:
+data2:
+data3:
+data4:
+data5:
+data6:
+data7:

+All scripts are provided with the source txt format and python format.
+Script1 used data1, data2 and data3 files.
+Script2 used data1 and data7 files.
+Script3 used data4 and data5 files.
+You can download and execute the python scripts and required datafiles in the same directory.